-Pronounce it [tree day clue] in English.
+Pronouce it [tree day clue] in English.

-The primary goal of tridesclous is to provide a toolkit to teach good practices in spike sorting techniques.
-This tool is now mature and can be used for experimental data.
+The primary goal of tridesclous was to provide a toolkit to teach good practices in spike sorting techniques.
+Trideslcous is now mature and can be used to sort spike on tetrode up to neuropixel probe recorded dataset.